sayanee/books/_posts/2007-05-30-use-your-head.md

 ---
 layout: post
-title: Use Your Head by Tony Buzan
+title: Use Your Head
-categories:
-- Books
+authors: Tony Buzan

 ---

 - **Book Title:** Use Your Head
 - **Author:** Tony Buzan